 3) "+" Button: Adds additional points (Figure 2), allowing you to shape the fence into right angles or other forms to fit different areas.

-4) Expand: Enables fullscreen display for better adjustment.
+4) Expand: Enables full-screen display for better adjustment.

 3. Completing the Configuration